verygood-ops/verygood.openvpn/README.md

 A QR code will print out to your shell.
 Take a screen shot and save it.

+## Generating Client Keys

+The playbook will run by default without generating any client configuration or keys.
+To generate keys, update the variable `clients: []` with the names of each client you wish to enable.
+Copy the keys $client.key, ca.crt, $client.crt, ta.key to the client system.
+Load configuration into tunnelblick by naming a folder containing all these files with the extension .tblk.

 ## vars

 ### service defaults